New York State Law

 also was a material element of the other, the court shall impose a

-mandatory surcharge and a crime victim assistance fee in accordance with
+mandatory surcharge and a crime victim assistance fee, and where

 the provisions of this section for the crime or violation which carries